One Thousand Children: Iris Posner's contributions to the OTC story

 Iris Posner's contributions started with her "discovering" and "creating" the One Thousand Children as a concept.

 Posner and Moskowitz then went on to search for information about these OTC children – their names and other OTC information – and then searched for the actual OTC "children."

 Posner and Moskowitz then put on the 2002 OTC Conference (see above).

 Posner created the OTC story.
 Posner provided the new "One Thousand Children" group-identity for these children.
 Posner enabled these children to realize they were "Child Survivors of the Holocaust."
 Posner caused all Holocaust groups and scholars to recognize this "new" group of Holocaust Child Survivors."

-Personal Realization that They were "Child Survivors of the Holocaust"

-It was at this 2002 OTC Conference that many of the OTC Children first realized that they had two new identities – both as OTC, and as "Child Survivors of the Holocaust."
-They realized that they truly were Child Survivors of the Holocaust.
-For a very emphatic audio-visual statement by an OTC that she indeed was a Child Survivor of the Holocaust, listen to her YouTube testimony "I am a Holocaust Survivor!
-Hitler wanted to put me on the dung-heap of History!
-He failed!"

 One Thousand Children, Inc (OTC, Inc.)

 Iris Posner and Leonore Moskowitz created the non-profit research and education organization One Thousand Children, Inc (OTC, Inc.), whose primary purposes are to maintain a connection between the OTC children, to explore this little-known segment of American history, and to create archival materials and depositories.
 OTC, Inc's print, photo, and audio-visual archives, and some of its activities have been transferred to the "YIVO Institute for Jewish Research" though OTC, Inc itself has ceased to exist (see next section).